 Finding it at Edgewood: Blue Dicks blooms on Edgewood grasslands and in open woodlands from March to May.
 It is widespread at Edgewood, and can be found along the Sylvan Trail, the Serpentine and Ridgeview Loops, and on the Live Oak, Clarkia, and Edgewood Trails.
 See distribution map below.

-“Common Native Wildflowers of Edgewood Preserve,” published jointly by the Santa Clara Valley Chapter of the California Native Plant Society and the Friends of Edgewood Natural Preserve.
+“Common Native Wildflowers of Edgewood Preserve,” published by the Friends of Edgewood Natural Preserve.

 Corelli, T. Flowering Plants of Edgewood Natural Preserve.
 Half Moon Bay, CA: Monocot Press, 2004.

-Information compiled by Sandra Bernhard and Anna Lee
+Information compiled by Bob Young, Sandra Bernhard and Anna Lee